Title IX of the Education Amendments of 1972 is a federal law that prohibits sex discrimination in education

 Who to Contact

-Simpson College's Title IX Coordinator is Rich Ramos, Associate Dean of Students.
-He can be contacted at firstname.lastname@example.org, at 515-961-1536, or in his office in the Student Organization Suite in the Kent Campus Center.
+Simpson College's Title IX Coordinator is Elyse Morris, area coordinator for Residence Life.
+She can be contacted at firstname.lastname@example.org, at 515-961-1257, or in her office in the Student Development Office in the Kent Campus Center.

 Inquiries concerning the application of Title IX for students, faculty, and staff may be referred to the College's Title IX Coordinator.